 Biography for Student Reading

 Born in Jericho, New York (which has now been renamed Bainbridge) on January 6, 1799, Jed Smith had grown up hunting and trapping in the forests of New York, Pennsylvania, and Ohio.
 He had also learned to read and write, skills that not all had mastered on the American frontier.
 Aside from his Bible, which he usually carried wherever he went, Jed had also read about the Lewis and Clark Expedition.
 He dreamed about blazing new trails and exploring the unmapped lands in the West.
-He also knew that a fortune could be earned by being the first person into these wilderness areas.

-The boat was pulled upstream against the current by a long rope called a "cordelle".
+The boat was pulled upstream against the current by a long rope called a “cordelle”.
 The men walked on the bank, waded along the shore, all the time dragging the boat.
 Sometimes oars or poles could also be used to move the boat along.
-Or if the wind were strong enough, a sail could be raised that would help provide power.
+Or if the wind was strong enough, a sail could be raised that would help provide power.
 It was hard work, and the progress was slow.
 The only advantage was that they did not have to fight with Indians as the tribes along the river let them pass without interference, in peace.
 Because of his skill as a hunter, Jed spent most of his time ashore bringing fresh meat to the camp to feed the hungry men.

 It was October when they finally arrived at their small fort on the Yellowstone River above the Missouri.
 Ashley separated the men into small groups to trap the valuable beaver pelts.
 He then returned to St. Louis for more supplies.
 Jed’s party went farther up the Missouri River; and set up camp on the Musselshell River (in today’s Montana).